cscw2015/maverick/Interim/Interim.md

 - Here, users are both civil servants and citizens.
 	- The centre circle represents group of users who are active in designing and delivering the service.
 The web 2.0 is used by analysts to create wiki-based intelligence reports in Intellipedia, or citizens creating a new petition online.
 	- The second circle represents the group of users who play a fundamental role in ensuring the quality and relevance of content submitted by other users.For example: the rating of evidence submitted to Peer-to-Patent
-	- The third circle represents the users who used the web 2.0 applications and get benefitted from the other user�s services.For instance, review on any e-petition by other users helped the users to come up with some decision.
+	- The third circle represents the users who used the web 2.0 applications and get benefitted from the other users services.For instance, review on any e-petition by other users helped the users to come up with some decision.
-	- The fourth circle represents to those who used the online services to get the quality data without any voluntary engagement.�In the private sector, a classic example is the "most read articles" page in online newspapers�.[22]
+	- The fourth circle represents to those who used the online services to get the quality data without any voluntary engagement.In the private sector, a classic example is the "most read articles" page in online newspapers.[22]

 ### B.C.
 Government: Current Issues with Transparency
 http://www.theglobeandmail.com/news/national/bc-government-triple-deleted-e-mails-related-to-the-highway-of-tears/article26969375/ <not cited yet>